davidclough/node/_documents/javascript-guide/javascript-guide.md

 *  [Deferred Object](#tips-deferred-object)

 ### <a name="tips-modification-of-existing-code"></a>Modification of Existing Code
-It is common sense that make logic changes to existing code comes with a risk of breaking things which were working.
-In more advanced languages/development tools there are many non-logical changes you may consider making to code which you come across without worry of breaking stuff, e.g. renaming variables or other tokens if they don't appear to explain themselves correctly or extracting some lines of code out into a method of their own.
+In more advanced languages/development tools there are many non-logical changes you may consider making to code without worry of breaking stuff, e.g. renaming variables or other tokens if they don't appear to explain themselves correctly or extracting some lines of code out into a method of their own.

-JavaScript is not such an environment and greater care needs to be taken when do something even as simple as renaming a method.
+JavaScript is not such an environment and greater care needs to be taken when doing something even as simple as renaming a token.

 One particular thing to note is that [linting/hinting tools](#tools-linting) may give out useful information for highlighting code problems.
-It is best to use these tools _as you develop_ code, at reasonable intervals and not in one big go right at the end.
+It is best to use these tools **as you develop** code, at reasonable intervals and **not** in one big go right at the end.

-Linting code which is maybe already live is a perfectly valid thing to do.
-However, in this situation you should very careful about trying to eradicate all the linting errors.
-It is very possible that code which fails linting may actually work properly but for the wrong reasons and "fixing" it may actually introduce a bug.
+Linting code which is already live is a perfectly valid thing to do.
+However, in this situation you should very careful about trying to eradicate _every_ linting error you come across.
+It is very possible that code which fails linting may actually be working properly but for the wrong reasons.
+"Fixing" it may actually introduce a bug.

 An example would be the use of `if (myVar == null)` in a line of code.
 The code may actually have worked because myVar was actually `undefined` and that is `== null`.
 The linter may instruct you to replace the `==` with `===`.
 Following this recommendation stands a good chance of breaking the code because `undefined` is not `=== null`.